 As travelers, oregano oil had long been something we carried with us as a sort of cure-all.
 Anytime we were feeling rundown, we’d gulp some juice or a shot of water with a couple of drops of oregano oil.
 It was far too strong to enjoy, but recommended by some good friends, it always seem to work.
 Of course, while not in the same concentrated form, oregano — the herb itself — has the same qualities as a plant and can be used for immune boosting, respiratory maintenance, and antioxidant-rich cancer combat.
 It’s also a versatile, perennial garden addition that makes a good companion to just about anything.

 5. Aloe Vera

 Aloe vera is just one of those plants that anywhere with a kitchen should have.
 In a word, when it comes to burns, it is the remedy.
 However, it can and should be used for much more than that.
 It works topically for everything from bug bites to rashes to conjunctivitis.
 Though the flavor can be hard to savor, it also works well internally, as a great cleanser and an immune system booster.
 Aloe vera is another easy pot plant that will multiply itself with hardly any attention paid to it.

 Another herb that spans most growing zones, lavender is a great addition to the garden with a host of medicinal attributes.
 Aromatically, it is respected for providing calming effect that reduces stress, headaches, and depression.
-It can be used internally, though the essential oil does require caution, but due to its powerful flavor, it should be done so sparsely or as a tea.
+It can be used internally, though the essential oil does require caution, but due to its powerful flavour, it should be done so sparsely or as a tea.